edwardlavender/westcoms_validation/README.md

 This repository contains methods, written in `R` and organised as an `R Project`, for Lavender et al. (in prep).
-Benthic animal-borne sensors and citizen science combine to validate hydrodynamic modelling.
+Benthic animal-borne sensors and citizen science combine to validate ocean modelling.

 In this paper, we used electronic tagging and tracking data from flapper skate (*Dipturus intermedius*) to validate temperature predictions from